bret99/wazuh_custom_rules/README.md

 # Wazuh custom rules and decoders

 Extremely useful Wazuh rules and decoders.
+SOC AI supported also.
-Make your infrastructure unvulnerabler inside and outside.
+Make your infrastructure unvulnerable inside and outside.

 Keep in mind that every rule at local_rules.xml starts with rule_id equal to 100101.